-Every natural food store and most supermarkets sell vegan butter.
-It’s delicious on toast or English muffins.
-Countless dairy-free recipes also call for it.
-It’s also among the most common ingredients in vegan baking.
+All natural food stores and most supermarkets sell vegan butter.
+It’s delicious spread on any sort of bread.
+Countless dairy-free recipes also call for it, and it’s among the most common ingredients in vegan baking.

 You can buy dairy-free butter in in sticks or tubs.
 Some tubbed brands are whipped for easy spreading.
 Ingredients vary by brand and may include soy, olive oil, coconut oil, or even oat milk.
-You can also buy varieties flavored with garlic and herbs.
+Several varieties are flavored with garlic and herbs.

 Butter alternatives have come a long way since the 1970s.
-Back then, most contained low grade partially hydrogenated oils that were even worse for your heart than butter.
-On top of that, most of these products contained artificial flavors and colors, plus some dairy-based whey for good measure.
+Back then, most contained low-grade partially hydrogenated oils that were even worse for your heart than butter.
+On top of that, most of these products contained artificial flavors and colors, plus some whey or other dairy byproducts for good measure.

-Today’s vegan alternatives are both better tasting and better for you.
-They are also made from higher quality ingredients.
-Most of these products are cultured just like dairy-based butter, so they deliver the same complex and tangy flavors you crave.
+Today’s butter alternatives are both better tasting and better for you, and are made from higher quality ingredients.
+The best of these products are cultured just like dairy-based butter, so they deliver the same complex and tangy flavors you crave.

 Vegan Butter Brands

-- Earth Balance: Spreads & Buttery Sticks (Many varieties—we recommend their “Organic Whipped Buttery Spread”)
+- Earth Balance: Spreads and Buttery Sticks (their “Organic Whipped Buttery Spread” is especially good)

 - Melt Organic: Butter Made from Plants (tubs & sticks)

-- Miyoko’s Creamery: Salted & Unsalted Sticks and Spreadable Butter Made with Oatmilk
+- Miyoko’s Creamery: Salted and Unsalted Sticks and Salted Oatmilk Butter

 - I Can’t Believe it’s Not Butter: Vegan Spread